 1. Aggregate Reserve Pre- and Post-Reinsurance Ceded

 As noted in Section 3.B, the aggregate reserve is determined both pre-reinsurance ceded and post-reinsurance ceded.
-Therefore, it is necessary to determine the components needed to determine the aggregate reserve—i.e., the additional standard projection amount, the SR, DR, and/or the reserve amount valued using requirements in VM-A, VM-C, and VM-V, as applicable—on both bases.
-Sections 5.A.2 and 5.A.3 discuss adjustments to inputs necessary to determine these components on both a post-reinsurance ceded and a pre-reinsurance ceded basis.
+Therefore, it is necessary to determine the components needed to determine the aggregate reserve—i.e., the SR, DR, and/or the reserve amount valued using requirements in VM-A, VM-C, VM-M, and VM-V, as applicable—on both bases.
+Note that for the reserve amount valued using requirements in VM-A, VM-C, VM-M, and VM-V, the post-reinsurance ceded reserve is determined by subtracting the reinsurance reserve credit.
+Sections 5.A.2 and 5.A.3 discuss adjustments to inputs necessary to determine the DR and/or SR on both a post-reinsurance ceded and a pre-reinsurance ceded basis.

-2. Reflection of Reinsurance Cash Flows in the DR or SR
+2. Reflection of Reinsurance Cash Flows in the DR and/or SR

-In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves, and the resulting SR and DR shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
+In order to determine the aggregate reserve post-reinsurance ceded, accumulated deficiencies, scenario reserves, and the resulting DR and/or SR shall be determined reflecting the effects of reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance within statutory accounting.
 This involves including, where appropriate, all projected reinsurance premiums or other costs and all reinsurance recoveries, where the reinsurance cash flows reflect all the provisions in the reinsurance agreement, using prudent estimate assumptions.

 In this section, reinsurance includes retrocession, and assuming company includes retrocessionaire.